Ashes 2023: Edgbaston, Headingley, The Oval, Lord's and Old Trafford to host Tests

 Both Lord's and The Oval will host newly created teams in the competition with the Ageas Bowl, Edgbaston, Headingley, Old Trafford, the Swalec Stadium and Trent Bridge the other grounds chosen.

+The BBC will broadcast live TV coverage of the new men's domestic T20 tournament each summer from 2020 to 2024.

-The final of the 50-over One-Day Cup has also been moved from Lord's to Trent Bridge from 2020 until 2024.
+The final of the 50-over One-Day Cup has also been moved from Lord's to Trent Bridge for the five-year period.

 Ashes Test would have been 'icing on the cake'